 - TSP (trisodium phosphate can be found at any hardware store) or a Primer if painting over oil based paint .

-Step 1 prepare your surface
+Step 1.
+Prepare your surface

 If some paint comes off, your paint is latex.
 If not you’ll need to prime your door first.
-You can find a primer at your local Home Depot, Lowes or a paint store.
+You can find a primer at your local Home Depot, Lowes, or a paint store.

 If you are painting over latex, start with a good cleaning.
 I use TSP (Trisodium Phosphate) to degloss and clean pretty much everything I paint.
 We thoroughly wiped the doors and all the ledges and grooves with TSP.

-Ideally we’d take off the doors and paint this on a level surface.
-We didn’t have the time for ideal and the Fl heat was brutal so we couldn’t take off the doors and let all the AC out.
+Ideally, we’d take off the doors and paint this on a level surface.
+We didn’t have the time for ideal and the Florida heat was brutal so we couldn’t take off the doors and let all the AC out.

-Step 2 Paint
+Step 2.
+Paint

 I paint in the same direction and watch the corners for drips.
-I like to quickly paint this area and then go back over it to smooth it out and even out the coverage.
+I like to quickly paint this area and then go back over it to smooth it and even out the coverage.

 Here’s one of my favorite painting tips!
-Rub a generous amount of hand lotion on your hands before painting to make clean up a breeze.
+Rub a generous amount of hand lotion on your hands before painting to make cleanup a breeze.
 Paint washes right off and won’t stick to your skin!

 Next, you’ll use a foam roller to paint the center raised panel, again in a thin layer from top to bottom.
 Follow this step for all the door panels and always paint in the same direction, top to bottom.

-This is good time to mention to recheck your corners often and be sure you don’t have drips or pooling of paint.
+This is a good time to mention to recheck your corners often and be sure you don’t have drips or pooling of paint.
 They are easy to wipe up with your brush as long as the paint is still wet.

-Using a good quality paint makes a huge difference.
+Using good quality paint makes a huge difference.
 I immediately noticed how the paint smoothed out and helped keep my brush strokes at a minimum and the coverage was incredible!

-Step 3 let your paint dry
+Step 3.
+Let your paint dry

 Give your paint several hours to finish drying.
 It’s best not to have any freshly painted surface come in contact with another surface.
-We left the doors slight open.
+We left the doors slightly open.

+Next, we accessorized.
 I shopped their house and found a few pillows and awesome decor items.
 We also added a new doormat and a few colorful yellow mums which brightened up the entry.

 The entry is now welcoming with a lovely front door color that pops with personality!